beanvalidation/beanvalidation.org/contribute/specification.md

 * rebase your work off the latest master
 * name your topic branch by the issue number
   (like [BVAL-42](https://hibernate.onjira.com/browse/BVAL-42))
-* rebase your work rather than merge, non linear history are annoying
+* rebase your work rather than merge, non linear histories are annoying
 * respect the style (coding, number of columns per line etc)

 ## Recommended tools to edit the Docbook specification